 It began to be unnecessary to repeat the form of saying he might, so he did it at once.
 How he ever did it so often without wounding himself with my knife, I don’t know.

-“And your sister,” he resumed, after a little steady eating, “which had the honor of bringing you up by hand!
-It’s a sad picter, to reflect that she’s no longer equal to fully understanding the honor.
+“And your sister,” he resumed, after a little steady eating, “which had the honour of bringing you up by hand!
+It’s a sad picter, to reflect that she’s no longer equal to fully understanding the honour.
 May—”

 I saw he was about to come at me again, and I stopped him.